DigiTransGlasgow/crafting_our_digital_futures/index.md

 layout: default
 ---

-{% for item in site.contributions.docs %}
+{% for item in site.contributions %}
 <ul><li><a href="{{ item.url }}">{{ item.title }}</a></li></ul>
 {% endfor %}